djeang/parent-chaining/readme.md

 ## Abstract

-[Method chaining](https://martinfowler.com/dslCatalog/methodChaining.html) pattern has been around for years in Java and other language.
+[Method chaining](https://martinfowler.com/dslCatalog/methodChaining.html) pattern has been around for years in Java and other languages.
 It is widely used to implement [builder](https://martinfowler.com/dslCatalog/constructionBuilder.html) or [fluent interface](https://martinfowler.com/bliki/FluentInterface.html) but not, as far as I know, to instantiate or modify a complete tree structure.